| FASHION FEATURE: OSCARS®

 |

-in a simple black lace sleeveless blouse (see fashion sketch) with white
+was charming in a simple black lace sleeveless blouse (see fashion

 |